Alphaslash/Churn-Analysis-Prediction-Dashboard/README.md

 - **SQL files/** — SQL scripts for ETL, cleaning, and aggregation
 - **README.md** — This project documentation file

+---

 ## 💡 Why This Project?

 - Demonstrates practical use of SQL + Power BI + Machine Learning
 - Applies EDA, modeling, and visualization in one workflow
 - Shows how predicted data can be communicated to business stakeholders visually
 - Portfolio-ready project for data analyst or business analyst roles

 ---

 ## 📬 Let's Connect

-Feel free to explore the dashboard, fork the repo, or reach out for feedback or collaboration.
+Feel free to explore the repository, fork the project, or reach out for feedback or collaboration.
 👤 [LinkedIn](https://www.linkedin.com/in/gitesh-garg-/)

 ---

 ## 🏷️ Tags

 #PowerBI #SQL #Python #ChurnPrediction #RandomForest #DataAnalytics #BusinessIntelligence #CustomerRetention #ETL #PortfolioProject